-Determining whether goodwill is impaired requires an estimation of the recoverable amount of the cash-generating unit (or group of cash-generating units) to which goodwill has been allocated, which is the higher of the value in use or fair value less costs of disposal.
+Determining whether goodwill is impaired requires an estimation of the recoverable amount of the cash-generating unit (or group of cash-generating units) to which goodwill has been allocated, which is the amount of the value in use.
 The value in use calculation requires the Group to estimate the future cash flows expected to arise from the cash-generating unit (or a group of cash-generating units) and an appropriate discount rate in order to calculate the present value.
 Where the actual future cash flows are less than expected, or change in facts and circumstances which results in downward revision of future cash flows or upward revision of discount rate, a material impairment loss may arise.

-As at December 31, 2021, the carrying amount of goodwill is RMB1,529,914,000 (2020: RMB185,408,000).
+As at December 31, 2022, the carrying amount of goodwill is RMB1,529,914,000 (2021: RMB1,529,914,000).
 Details of the recoverable amount calculation are disclosed in Note 16.